srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 ## Venue opening times
-The venue doors will open at ??:??, with competitors arriving from 09:00.
+During the weekend the venue doors will open at ??:??, with competitors arriving from 09:00.
 There will be some briefings and some preparation ahead of the competitors arriving, so please arrive promptly.

 ## Volunteer schedule
 Please check the [volunteer schedule]() to see what roles you've been allocated.
 Role descriptions can be found [here]().
 Please read the descriptions for the roles you've been allocated to ensure you know what your jobs will entail.